jfredett-archive/botfort/README.md

 - Each commit must add tests for new features

-- Each commit must represent the addition of exactly one feature with exactly one corresponding test.
+- Each commit must represent the addition of exactly one feature with (at least) exactly one corresponding test.

 - Only comment if something is confusing